Back to work tomorrow!

 BCNA are currently working on project regarding return to work and have developed some information sheets.
 I will check with my college tomorrow to see where we are at with the information sheets and be in touch.

 Before l went back l prepared many meals in the freezer for when l was so tired when l got home.l also found my brain couldnt retain like it used to so a diary and big memo book l wrote in even when l thought l will remember l didnt.l also bought some oils to put on my wrists to liven me up when l was weary.good lyck be kind to yourself its a shock to the system.my boss also told anyone who didnt know ld had bc so l wasnt thought of as your poor thing.
-Good luck adean xxx
+Good luck adean xxx1

 .
 Congratulations.
 My advice is to listen to your body and pace yourself.
 Being self employed I've been able to work when I'm able.
 Whenever I stepped out of a steady pace I suffered for it.
 Too damn tiring.
 A steady pace is far more enjoyable.
 Whenever I can I rest.
 Today I didn't even get out of bed.
 Didn't feel tired, just knew I need to do it to get me through the next few days.
 Just do what you have to do and try not to take on extra duties or do others work.
 You may feel ok to do it but you need your energy to do your own duties.
-Good luck
+Good luck3

 Dear @Kiwi Angel, @Sister , @smokie08 , @Giovanna_BCNA , @adean, @Blondy, @kezmusc , @kmakm, @duxx1234, Thanks very much for your encouragement and tips.
 I'm looking forward to working, but nervous at the same time.
 Just hope my brain hasn't shed all the data entry stuff, and as for everybody's names LOL.
 This is where the notebook and diary come in.
-Have a great day everybody
+Have a great day everybody3

 Have a great day Jenny.
-Mxx
+Mxx0

 Thanks @Zoffiel and everybody.
 The first two days went really well.
 I managed to keep my energy up even with no nanna nap after lunch.
 I'm only booked till the end of the financial year, so I'll go as hard as I can until then and then see what happens.
-My husband does all our cooking and we keep the housework to a minumum - just the two of us.
+My husband does all our cooking and we keep the housework to a minumum - just the two of us.4

 Terrific!
 Sounds like you've got a routine going so that will certainly help.
 Pace thyself accordingly and enjoy the companionship of others in the work environment